 MuPIF is open-source, modular, object-oriented integration platform allowing to create complex, distributed, multiphysics simulation workflows across the scales and processing chains by combining existing simulation tools.
-MuPIF uses Python 3.5 standards and is independent on operating system (Linux, UNIX, Windows, Mac, …).
+MuPIF is written in Python 3.5 and is independent on operating system.

-Even though the platform can be used locally on a single computer orchestrating installed applications, the real strength of the MMP platform is its distributed design, allowing to execute simulation scenarios involving remote applications.
+Even though the platform can be used locally on a single computer orchestrating installed applications, the real strength of the MuPIF platform is its distributed design, allowing to execute simulation scenarios involving remote applications and data.
 MuPIF provides a transparent distributed object system, which takes care of the network communication between the objects when they are distributed over different machines on the network.
-One can just call a method on a remote object as if it were a local object – the use of remote objects is (almost) transparent.
-This is achieved by using the concept of proxies representing remote objects, which forward the calls to the remote objects and pass the results back to the calling code.
-In this way, there is no difference between simulation script for local or distributed case, except for the initialization, where, instead of creating local object, one has to connect to the remote object.

 The easiest installation happens through Python Package Index (pip) which takes care of dependencies and installs/updates missing modules automatically.
 Run as a command

-Alternatively, you may download and install MuPIF from git repository.
+Alternatively, you may download and install MuPIF from MuPIF git repository

 MuPIF is available under GNU Library or Lesser General Public License version 3.0 (LGPLv3)